 Our Canine Residents - Not available for adoption

-Allie: Allie is a 13-year-old female Maltese who joined the Leashes End family in August 2017.
+Allie: Allie is a 14-year-old female Maltese who joined the Leashes End family in August 2017.
 A retired puppy mill breeder, Allie was dumped at a shelter in Hesperia, CA in May 2017 in horrifying physical condition.
 Risa, who was stationed in San Diego at the time, learned of Allie’s situation from a friend and simply could not get poor Allie’s haunting image out of her mind.
 Luckily, Risa’s friend Dawn Lierman of Maltese and More Rescue graciously pulled Allie out of the shelter and into their rescue where Risa was able to foster Allie until ultimately adopting her.
 Allie suffers from severe and painful arthritis which impacts her mobility.
 She lost all of her teeth to neglect and is losing her eyesight.
 You wouldn’t know it to look at her, but this little fluff has quite the temper!
 So look out!